44 Flying Fast – Supersonic & Hypersonic Flight

 Predictions using “Newtonian” hypersonic theory against wind tunnel measurements.

-Notice that the Newtonian theory, despite its simplicity, is in remarkable agreement with the measurements.
-Clearly, the drag is underpredicted because viscous effects are not accounted for in the Newtonian theory.
+Despite its simplicity, the Newtonian theory is in remarkable agreement with the measurements.
+The drag is underpredicted because the Newtonian theory does not account for wave drag and viscous effects.
 However, the drag equation can be modified empirically to

 which again is seen to be in good agreement with the wind tunnel measurements.
-Notice that in the absence of viscous effects, the Newtonian theory becomes singular at zero angle of attack.
+Notice that in the absence of viscous effects, the Newtonian theory becomes singular at exactly zero angle of attack, but this is of no practical significance.

-It can be concluded that despite its limitations, Newtonian “hypersonic” aerodynamics can still be used in certain cases to provide good estimates and initial approximations for aerodynamic lift and drag.
-Therefore, it can be useful in conceptual design studies or in situations where a quick assessment of the aerodynamic characteristics of a hypersonic vehicle is required.
+It can be concluded that despite its limitations, Newtonian “hypersonic” aerodynamics can still be used in some instances to provide reasonable estimates and initial approximations for aerodynamic lift and drag.
+Therefore, it can be useful in conceptual design studies or in situations where a rapid assessment of the aerodynamic characteristics of a hypersonic vehicle is required.

 Other Methods

-To obtain more accurate predictions for hypersonic flow about various bodies, researchers and engineers rely on more advanced approaches such as shock-expansion theory, computational fluid dynamics (CFD) and wind tunnel testing.
-CFD methods take into account the complexities and non-idealities of hypersonic flows, including shock wave interactions, boundary layer effects, chemical reactions, and high-temperature gas dynamics.
-Wind tunnel testing, if properly conducted, represents the datum or benchmark against which CFD methods can then be tested and validated.
+To obtain more accurate predictions for hypersonic flow about various bodies, researchers and engineers rely on more advanced approaches such as shock-expansion theory, computational fluid dynamics (CFD), and wind tunnel testing.
+CFD methods consider the complexities and non-idealities of hypersonic flows, including shock wave interactions, boundary layer effects, chemical reactions, and high-temperature gas dynamics.
+If properly conducted, wind tunnel testing represents the datum or benchmark against which CFD methods can be tested and validated.

-Shock expansion theory is another popular method, which involves the analysis of fluid flow containing both shock waves and expansion waves.
-On the one hand, shock waves are abrupt changes in the pressure, temperature, and density of a fluid caused by the propagation of a disturbance through the fluid.
+Shock expansion theory is another popular method, which involves the analysis of fluid flow containing both shock and expansion waves.
+On the one hand, shock waves are abrupt changes in a fluid’s pressure, temperature, and density caused by the propagation of a disturbance through the fluid.
 On the other hand, expansion waves are gradual changes in these properties caused by the spreading out of the fluid.
-To find the pressures on the body, the oblique shock relations and the Prandtl-Meyer function can be used, which then allow lift and drag forces to obtained by integration.
+The oblique shock relations and the Prandtl-Meyer function can be used to find the pressures on the body, allowing lift and drag forces to be obtained by integration.

 Hypersonic Aircraft Design

 which is often referred to as Küchemann’s equation.
-The conclusions to be drawn are that in hypersonic flight the aerodynamic efficiency is relatively low, and that increasing the lift-to-drag ratio will be challenging.
+The conclusions to be drawn here are that the aerodynamic efficiency is relatively low in hypersonic flight and that increasing the lift-to-drag ratio will be challenging.

 Waveriders

-waverider is another type of hypersonic wing design with an improved lift-to-drag ratio.
-This goal is accomplished by using the shock waves generated by its own flight as a lifting surface, a phenomenon known as compression lift.
-The waverider concept originated from work on winged atmospheric reentry vehicles in the 1950s by Terence Nonweiler.
-A waverider is a delta-wing with some anhedral and is often referred to as a caret wing.
-With the advent of advanced hypersonic prediction methods, optimized waverider shapes have been developed, as shown in the figure below.
+waverider is another type of hypersonic wing design with an improved lift-to-drag ratio relative to other shapes.
+This goal is accomplished using the shock waves generated by its flight as a lifting surface, a phenomenon known as compression lift.
+The waverider concept originated from the work of Terence Nonweiler on winged atmospheric re-entry vehicles in the 1950s.
+A waverider is a delta wing with some anhedral, often called a caret wing.
+With the advent of computational fluid dynamics (CFD) and advanced hypersonic prediction methods, various optimized waverider shapes have been developed, as shown in the figure below.
 However, heat dissipation is an issue with such optimized designs because of the closer proximity of the shock waves to the surfaces.

 Propulsion Issues

 Achieving combustion and propulsion is another major problem at hypersonic speeds, and the most likely candidate is a variation of a ramjet engine called a scramjet, i.e., a supersonic ramjet, as shown in the figure below.
-A scramjet engine works on the principle that the shock waves on the vehicle can be used to slow down and compress the air to support combustion inside the engine.
+A scramjet (Supersonic Combustion Ramjet) engine works on the principle that the shock waves on the vehicle can slow down and compress the air to support combustion inside the engine.

-The principle of a scramjet relies on the motion of the vehicle ito compress the incoming flow to support combustion.
+The scramjet’s principle relies on the vehicle’s motion compressing the incoming flow to support combustion.

 The Boeing X-51A scramjet demonstration aircraft was a waverider concept tested from 2011 to 2013, as shown in the artist’s impression below.
-The X-51A was used to demonstrate engine operations at hypersonic airspeeds and other aspects of hypersonic flight.
-The aircraft sustained a Mach 5 flight for 200 seconds during its longest tests.
-Measurements made during these test flights have been used for comparisons to measurements made in hypersonic wind tunnels and to predictions made using computational fluid dynamics (CFD).
+The X-51A was used to demonstrate scramjet engine operations at hypersonic airspeeds and other aspects of hypersonic flight.
+The aircraft sustained Mach 5 flight for 200 seconds during its longest tests.
+Measurements made during these test flights have been used to compare measurements made in hypersonic wind tunnels and predictions made using CFD.

 Summary & Closure

 Humans have always sought to fly faster, which has led to the development of aerodynamically optimized flight vehicles and advanced propulsion systems for supersonic and hypersonic flight.
-It is important to note that the development and practical implementation of supersonic and hypersonic flight technologies still involve complex engineering challenges and extensive research.
-Solving these challenges require the optimization of vehicle shape to minimize drag and shock wave interactions and the development of efficient engines for supersonic and hypersonic flight.
+However, the development and practical implementation of these technologies still involve complex engineering challenges and much research.
+Solving these challenges requires optimizing vehicle shape to minimize drag and shock wave interactions and developing efficient engines for supersonic and hypersonic flight.

-While much progress has been made, there are still significant hurdles to overcome.
 Continued advancements in aerodynamics, propulsion systems, and materials science will eventually lead toward potential future breakthroughs in high-speed flight capabilities.
-The design of hypersonic engines remains a major challenge, with scramjets showing some success.
-Kinetic heating on the airframe at high speeds produces high surface temperatures, requiring the use of special materials.
-The future of hypersonic flight is likely to involve waverider vehicles., which use the shock waves generated by their own flight to create lift and reduce drag.
-By “riding” their shockwaves, these vehicles can potentially achieve higher efficiency and better performance.
+The design of hypersonic engines remains a significant challenge, with scramjets showing some levels of success.
+Kinetic heating on the airframe at high speeds produces high surface temperatures, requiring unique “high-temperature” materials.
+The future of hypersonic flight is likely to involve waverider vehicles., which use the shock waves generated by their flight to create lift and reduce drag.
+By “riding” their shockwaves, these vehicles can potentially achieve better hypersonic efficiency.

 Technical issues aside, the economics of a supersonic or even hypersonic aircraft are complex and depend on many factors.
-Research, design, testing, and certification expenses for such aircraft can be high, and they need to be recouped through sales and operations.
-Manufacturing costs are also likely to be much higher compared to subsonic aircraft because of the need to use specialized methods and materials.
-Supersonic aircraft generally consume more fuel per passenger and maintenance and repair costs.
-Therefore, to make a supersonic aircraft commercially viable, the airlines would need to charge higher ticket prices.
-The success of a supersonic commercial transport aircraft ultimately depends on passenger demand and competition from existing subsonic options.
+Research, design, testing, and certification expenses for such aircraft can be high, and they will need to be recouped through sales and operations.
+Manufacturing costs are also likely to be much higher than for subsonic aviation because specialized materials and production methods are required.
+Supersonic aircraft will consume significantly more fuel per passenger and incur higher maintenance and repair costs.
+Therefore, airlines will likely charge higher ticket prices to make a supersonic airliner commercially viable.
+The success of any future commercial supersonic transport (SST) aircraft will ultimately depend on passenger demand and competition from existing subsonic options.

 5-Question Self-Assessment Quickquiz